 From 1918 until 1926, the Leopard of Rudraprayag terrorized a small village in India.
 The scariest thing about this leopard has to be how determined it was in its pursuit of humans.
 It busted through doors and windows and clawed through the mud walls of huts to reach its human victims, which it then dragged off and ate.

 People were terrified to leave their homes and things got so bad that eventually soldiers were sent in to deal with the problem.
 After they failed, the locals made their own attempts to trap or poison it.
 They also failed.

 Finally, in May of 1926, legendary hunter and author Jim Corbett arrived on the scene.
 It took him ten weeks, but eventually he tracked down and shot the big cat.
 Upon examining the body, Corbett found the leopard was very old and was losing its teeth.

-It's been speculated the leopard started targeting humans because it may have become too difficult for it to capture natural prey items.
+It's been speculated the leopard started targeting humans because it may have become too difficult for it to capture natural prey.
 Corbett also theorized that outbreaks of cholera and other disease had left many victims, some of which were unburied.

 The leopard may have scavenged some of these bodies first and developed a taste for humans there.

 Corbett stopped the leopard's reign of terror, but not before it took an estimated 125 victims with it.

 4. The Tsavo Lions

 Perhaps the most famous case of man-eating big cats happened in Kenya in 1898.
 In a remote part of the country, the British were working on a project that included an elaborate railroad bridge over the Tsavo River.